 Follow The Employers Instructions For Submitting Your Cover Letter

 Chances are, the job listing will include instructions for submitting your cover letter and resume.
+These often differ depending on your role.
+For instance, for nonprofit positions, you may be asked to attach character or professional references.
 Follow these to the letter.
 If you are given more than one option, use email or fax.
 These are the fastest and will get your application packet in the hands of the hiring manager quickly.

 Avoid following any ‘tips’ that tell you to hand-deliver your cover letter and resume, or have it delivered by courier.
 These methods are often sold as a way to grab attention or stand out from other applicants.
 In reality, these ‘tricks’ simply frustrate people and could get you blacklisted from the hiring process entirely.